talmaqui/lovemkissem/README.md

 a website for my romance poetry generated lorem ipsum! 💕

 # about

+note: repo was private but i'm not using github pro anymore, so give me a while to get the site visible again lol

 i used Beautiful Soup to grab romance poems, found the words that occurred the most in the poetry (with obvious exclusions) and scrambled the words to create a lorem ipsum generator! the creation of the words used in the generator was done entirely in python. for the web, the site was built with javascript. i love love! i want love to be in everything i do, so i wanted to make a lorem ipsum pulled from that source. intially i was going to use rom-com scripts, but i thought poetry was more tech anyway (:

 # ❤️️ bonus!❤️️